 - Palonegro Internationa Airport (BGA) – Bucaramanga’s International Airport.

 - Olaya Herrera Airport (EOH) – Medellín’s domestic airport in the city.

 We also looked at how to find cheap international flights to Medellín and Colombia.

 Also, we looked at how to find cheap domestic flights in Colombia.
 And I have flown multiple times from Medellín to Cali for less than $100 roundtrip.

 The Bottom Line: Alfonso Bonilla Aragón Airport in Cali (CLO)

 Cali is an emerging tourist destination in Colombia.
-And most foreigner tourists travel to Cali by air.
+And most foreigner tourists who travel to Cali go by air.
 So, we now have a guide to the Alfonso Bonilla Aragón International Airport.

 In addition, we compared Medellín vs Cali to see which is the better place to live.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.